ICAC investigates Parramatta Council 'Pink Ladies' for job-rigging and corruption

 Key details reported by multiple sources:

-- Gail Connolly was appointed chief executive of City of Parramatta Council in April 2023 and was terminated in October 2025
+- Gail Connolly was appointed CEO of City of Parramatta Council in April 2023 and terminated in October 2025

-- Roxanne Thornton and Angela Jones-Blayney were hired as executives at Parramatta Council in 2023, with Thornton earning a $228,210 base salary (a $40,000 increase from her previous role)
+- Roxanne Thornton was hired as chief governance and risk officer at Parramatta Council in 2023 with a $40,000 salary increase from her previous role at Bankstown-Canterbury Council

 Points of Difference